 Lifetime Chances Charity (opens a new window) is a small independent charity working to help parents/carers requiring support with children and young people with disabilities under 13 years of age who live in The Royal Borough of Kingston Upon Thames or The London Borough of Richmond Upon Thames.
 Working with Achieving for Children, a new project has been set up to support working parents/carers.
 This will be through the offer of grants and funding.

 The average cost of awards will be as follows:

-- Day trips £50 per person maximum.
-Funding restricted to parents/carers and immediate children – no extended family members are included
+Up to £50 per person maximum (funding restricted to parents or carers and immediate children - no extended family members are included)